sourcefrog/cargo-mutants/book/src/in-diff.md

-# Incremental tests of modified code
+# Testing code changed in a diff

 If you're working on a large project or one with a long test suite, you may not want to test the entire codebase every time you make a change.
 You can use `cargo-mutants --in-diff` to test only mutants generated from recently changed code.